PLANT NAME: Aloe vera

-PROPERTIES: Bitter cold [China]; Leaves: bitter hot, moist.
-Gel: salty, cool, moist.
+PROPERTIES: Bitter cold [China]; Leaves: bitter hot (?) moist.
+Gel: salty cool moist.
 Bitter, cool [India].

 PLANT PART USED: Different parts of Aloe have different effects on the body.
 The yellow sap that emerges from near the skin of a sliced Aloe plant is called “bitter aloes” (luhui).
-Energetically cold, it is dried, and used as an irritant laxative… a purgative.
+It is dried, energetically cold, and used as an irritant laxative… a purgative.
 See Cautions and Contraindications.